Kwak Dong-yeon: 2016–present: Rising popularity

 In December 2018, he won the Actor Award at the 2019 Korea First Brand Awards.
 In 2019, Kwak made a special appearance in SBS drama Doctor Detective, portraying Jung Ha-rang, a screen door service engineer from a vocational high school, who was destroyed by an industrial accident.
 Later in the same year, Kwak starred in the family drama Never Twice.
 He acted as the lead male role there with actress Park Se-wan.
 He played the role of Na Hae-jun, the heir of a five-star hotel.
 The performance earned him a nomination for the Excellence Award, Actor in a Weekend Drama at the 2019 MBC Drama Awards, and for the Excellent Award, Actor in Serial Drama at the 7th APAN Star Awards.

 In October 2019, Kwak reprised his role in The Elephant Song, from 22 November 2019 to 16 February 2020.
 In 2020, he appeared in sports film Baseball Girl.
 He also made a special appearance in the tvN drama It's Okay to Not Be Okay.
 Kwak takes on the role of a manic patient with exhibitionism in the drama.
 In June 2020, it was announced that Kwak would be a part of the cast in the Korean adaptation of the musical comedy Something Rotten!.
 He played the role of Nigel Bottom, a genius playwright who is also pure and passionate.
 The performance earned him a nomination for the Rookie of the Year Award, Male category at the 5th Korea Musical Awards.
-The play ran from August 7 to October 18 at the Chungmu Art Center Grand Theater.
+The play ran from 7 August to 18 October at the Chungmu Art Center Grand Theater.
 In August 2020, Kwak signed with new agency H& Entertainment after leaving FNC Entertainment.

 In February 2021, Kwak starred in tvN television series Vincenzo.
 He played the role of Jang Han-seo, the half-brother of Jang Jun-woo portrayed by Taecyeon, who publicly acts as chairman in his brother's place.
 In May 2021, Kwak joined SBS variety show Delicious Rendezvous along with Choi Won-young and Choi Ye-bin.

 In 2022, Kwak appeared in the movie 6/45 as an observer in the South Korean front force and in the MBC drama Big Mouth as a convicted scammer called Jerry.
+In 2024, Kwak appeared in the Queen of Tears as a third-generation chaebol of Queens Group.